 Sensational Passion Fruit Panna Cotta is made with coconut milk and will make you fly right to the tropics.
-A light and easy dessert to make for the whole family.
+It is a light and easy dessert to make for the whole family.

-Panna Cotta means cooked cream in Italian, originating from northern Italy, Piedmont.
-It’s a simple dessert often aromatized with vanilla, rum or coffee and topped with fruity coulis or caramel.
-However, this time it will be a Tropical flair with this Passion Fruit Panna Cotta version!
+Panna Cotta means cooked cream in Italian from northern Italy, in Piedmont.
+It’s a simple dessert often aromatized with vanilla, rum, or coffee and topped with fruity coulis or caramel.
+However, this time, it’s the same format but with a Tropical flair!
+An easy, gluten-free, and elegant dessert to bite into.

 Types of Passion Fruits

-In South and Central America, they call the larger yellow passion fruit; Maracuya.
-This yellow version of passion fruit is more present than the purple one.
-In South America, they make ceviche, cocktail, cheesecake and ice cream with it, a reasonably common fruit.
-Although, in northern countries, finding those deliciously perfumed fruits can get tricky and usually only the purple one is found.
+They call the larger yellow passion fruit Maracuya in South and Central America.
+This yellow version of passion fruit is more present than purple and has more juice.
+In South America, they make ceviche, cocktails, cheesecake, and ice cream with it, a reasonably common fruit.
+They both taste similar and contain the grains, but the yellow version contains double the goods.

 Is it Ripe or Not?

 Whether you found a yellow or purple variety, make sure it sounds full by shaking it, and just like avocados, don’t dare open a firm, polished one.
 You need it to be slightly wrinkled to get to the sweet juice!
-The seeds are comestible and beneficial to your health, but if you prefer smoother results, strain the passion fruit in a meshed sieve.
+The seeds are comestible and beneficial to your health, but if you prefer smoother results, strain the passion fruit in a mesh strainer.

 Other Passion Fruit Recipes